PreschoolKindergartenFirst Grade

 Rule #1: The 'Team Up' Rule (Addition)

 This is the most common rule.
-When smaller agents stand after a bigger agent, they just team up and add their powers together.
+When the smaller agents stand after a bigger agent, they just team up and add their powers together.

 For example: